dfinke/ImportExcel/README.md

     - `Compare-Worksheet` (introduced in 5.0) uses the built in `Compare-object` command, to output a command-line DIFF and/or colour the worksheet to show differences.
 For example, if my sheets are Windows services the *extra* rows or rows where the startup status has changed get highlighted
     - `Merge-Worksheet` (also introduced in 5.0) joins two lumps, side by highlighting the differences.
 So now I can have server A's services and Server Bs Services on the same page.
 I figured out a way to do multiple sheets.
 So I can have Server A,B,C,D on one page :-) that is `Merge-MultpleSheets`
     For this release I've fixed heaven only knows how many typos and proof reading errors in the help for these two, but the code is unchanged - although correcting the spelling of Merge-MultipleSheets is potentially a breaking change (and it is still plural!)
+    also fixed a bug in compare worksheet where color might not be applied correctly when the worksheets came from different files and  had different name.
     - `Join-Worksheet` is **new** for ths release.
 At it's simplest it copies all the data in Worksheet A to the end of Worksheet B
 - Add-Worksheet
     - I have moved this from ImportExcel.psm1 to ExportExcel.ps1 and it now can move a new worksheet to the right place, and can copy an existing worksheet (from the same or a different workbook) to a new one, and I set the Set return-type to aid intellisense